Data Centers in Ribeirão Preto

 Network & Connectivity Ecosystem

-As a veteran in this space, I see Ribeirão Preto as a vital link between the industrial coast and the agricultural interior.
-The local ecosystem is built for efficient regional traffic management.
+As an industry veteran, I see Ribeirão Preto as a vital link between the industrial coast and the agricultural interior.
+The local ecosystem is purpose-built for efficient regional traffic management.

-Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of December 2025.
-While there are no local physical on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure, high-speed transport to São Paulo provides efficient private connectivity to these providers.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of September 2025.
+While there are no local physical on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure, transport to São Paulo provides private connectivity to these providers.

 Bare Metal: Local infrastructure supports automated server provisioning via providers such as Latitude.sh and Hivelocity.
 This allows for rapid scaling of high-performance hardware without the burden of physical hardware ownership.